 Coloring your hair can be quite disastrous if not done right.
 Often, you may not get the desired results on greasy hair.

 To avoid these issues, practice your application techniques on a clean head of hair with a semi-permanent hair color.
-This will give you insight into the final look, and you can improve your application techniques to get better results with permanent dyes.
+This will give an insight into the final look, and you can improve your application techniques to get better results with permanent dyes.

 2. Do A Patch Test